 • AWARDS CEREMONY – June

-This year we have simplified our submission process into a single form to be used for all your work in a jurisdiction.
+This year we have simplified our submission process into a single word document submission form which should be used for all your work in a jurisdiction.
+This document is split into 2 sections; Section 1 which deals with lawyer nominations and Section 2 which focuses on the cases/deals you wish to submit.

 To take part in our research simply: